realworldocaml/book/book/json/README.md

 application.
 [ATDgen Library/installation of]{.idx}[Domain specific
 language]{.idx}

-You can install `atdgen` by calling `opam install atdgen`, which will install the atdgen executable.
+You can install the `atdgen` executable by calling `opam install atdgen`.

 ```
 $ opam install atdgen